babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

     },
 {% endhighlight %}

+See that progress status?
+It says 55729283072 out of 1073741824512?
+That's what you should see.
+And you should continue to see that first number increasing.
+So, don't use version 1 of the Azure CLI.
+Use version 2.

 ### Use the Azure REST API

 The other option is to use the Azure REST API.
 Use the